 The article below is from our BRIEFINGS newsletter of 17 March 2020

 As universities across the US, Europe and Asia cancel in-person classes in an effort to contain the spread of coronavirus, traditional classrooms are adopting virtual classrooms—which could jumpstart the long-term adoption of remote learning.
-We sat down with Goldman Sachs’ Adam Nordin, who covers the educational technology sector for the Investment Banking Division, who shared his thoughts on one of the fastest-growing segments in higher education.
+We sat down with Goldman Sachs’ Adam Nordin, who covers the educational technology sector for the Investment Banking Division, and shared his thoughts on one of the fastest-growing segments in higher education.

 As a growing number of schools and students turn to online learning, what is the impact for the sector?

 Adam Nordin: COVID-19 could sharply accelerate the adoption of online learning in higher education.
 Historically, online learning in universities was largely a function of self-selection.
 At first, many institutions were apprehensive about introducing fully online classes, believing the experience would be substandard and learning outcomes would decline.
 Over time, however, technologies improved and students demanded a more integrated online experience to match their preferred methods of communicating.
 As a result, more schools opted for a hybrid approach—either by enhancing the classroom experience with online learning or offering online courses that ran in parallel to the traditional campus experience and were managed by third parties.
-This is the first time many universities will have to rely on a fully online experience for their traditional undergraduate population.
+This is the first time many universities will have to rely on a fully online experience for their undergraduate population.
 Doing so could dramatically accelerate the long-term acceptance of online learning.

 How has the online learning market evolved?

 Adam Nordin: With scarce bandwidth and rudimentary data compression, early online lessons typically lacked live, synchronous interactions.
 Still, these solutions enabled participants to transcend geography and shift time, opening up a significant market for working adults and others who could not accommodate a traditional campus experience.
-Today, online learning can offer live virtual classrooms—aided by ample bandwidth and advanced cloud-base collaboration technologies— that rival, or even exceed, an in-class experience.
-Since many students prefer the flexibility and feel of a technology-based experience, they’re pushing their institutions to embrace the modality.
+Today, online learning can offer live virtual classrooms—aided by ample bandwidth and advanced cloud-based collaboration technologies— that rival, or even exceed, an in-class experience.
+And since many students prefer the flexibility and feel of a technology-based experience, they’re pushing their institutions to embrace it.
 Future innovation through AR/VR will enable students in classrooms and in online settings to collaborate in virtual environments.
 Add in your own personal avatar and an interesting setting—like learning about gravity while on the moon—and you have an environment with dramatically amplified engagement and retention.

 How are companies and investors approaching online learning and the edtech sector more broadly?